 - Water smart: Self-watering spikes keep everything alive when you forget.

-Use plant velcro or museum putty to keep pots from sliding while driving.
-No soil avalanches, thanks.
+Use plant velcro or museum putty to keep pots from sliding while you drive.
+No soil avalanches, thank you.

 11. Curate a Cohesive Theme (Without Going Kitsch)

-Themes are fun—until they scream costume party.
+Themes are fun, until they tip into costume party.
 Keep yours subtle and cohesive with color, materials, and a few well-chosen details.
+If you love a retro feel, these vintage camper interior ideas nail it, and if you lean pared-back, these minimalist camper interiors show how less can feel like more.

-- Modern coastal: Soft blues, white oak, linen, striped pillow or two.
+- Modern coastal: Soft blues, white oak, linen, a striped pillow or two.

 - Scandi minimal: Birch tones, clean lines, matte black hardware.